Relative Regular Riemann-Hilbert correspondence II: Regular holonomic DXS -modules

 On the other hand, for each $k\geq0$, by applying \eqref{step:reholregdim1} to $s^k\shm_1$, we obtain, according to the claim, that $s^k\shm_1/s^{k+1}\shm_1$ is a regular holonomic $\shd_{\XH}$-module with characteristic variety contained in $\Lambda\times T^*H$.
 Then

 is a coherent $\DXH$-submodule of $s^k\shm_1/s^{k+1}\shm_1$.
 The induction hypothesis implies that $\shm^{(k)}$ is $\DXH$-regular holonomic.
-It follows by Corollary~\ref{cor:prop2} that \hbox{$\shm/(\shm\cap s^{k+1}\shm_1)$} is also a regular holonomic $\DXH$-module.
+It follows by Proposition \ref{Prop:2}(iii) that \hbox{$\shm/(\shm\cap s^{k+1}\shm_1)$} is also a regular holonomic $\DXH$-module.
 It remains to notice that coherence implies that, locally on~$X$, there exists $k$ such that $\shm\cap s^{k+1}\shm_1 \subset s\shm$, so that $\shm/s\shm$ is a coherent quotient of a regular holonomic $\DXH$-module.
-Corollary~\ref{cor:prop2} implies that it is also a regular holonomic $\DXH$-module, concluding the proof of \eqref{step:kercokers}. \end{proof}
+Again by Proposition \ref{Prop:2}(iii) it is also a regular holonomic $\DXH$-module, concluding the proof of \eqref{step:kercokers}. \end{proof}